 One of our favorite experiences was the night we went camping on the ice, an activity limited to just a handful of Antarctica cruise guests (only 60 people from our cruise were able to go!).

 Camping on the ice in Antarctica is not like camping anywhere else.
 Upon arrival, we picked our spot and got to work digging a trench designed to protect us from the wind.
 We did not have a tent, so the trench was designed to provide some protection from the strong wind gusts that might impact us while we slept.
 When we were finished we were standing in what looked like a shallow grave, an ominous way to start the evening.
-We slept in a three-layered sleeping bag (provided by Quark) that was surprisingly warm despite the frigid temperatures.
+We slept in a three-layered sleeping bag (provided by the expedition organizers) that was surprisingly warm despite the frigid temperatures.
 In fact, we both took off our waterproof layers and slept in just base layers and socks, and neither of us felt particularly cold during the night.
 The hard part was in the morning, when we had to fill in our “graves” with snow that had frozen into ice.

 The best part of camping was that we had about eight hours to walk around and take pictures instead of the usual 60-90 minutes allotted during daytime landings.
 We had a chance to observe a huge Weddell seal who slept among us during our entire visit.
 We also had a chance to watch the “sunset” behind the mountains.
 Just an hour later it rose again; the skies never get dark in Antarctica during the summer, and Adam and I both marveled at how strange it was to sleep under the sun at one o’clock in the morning.
 My favorite moment of Antarctica ice camping came by surprise; just before I planned to wake up I heard the crunching of light footsteps approaching my head, followed by a loud squawk.
 By the time I sat up and uncovered my head I saw the source of the noise, a Gentoo penguin, waddling toward the water.
 Getting a wakeup call from a penguin while sleeping on the ice in Antarctica?
 That was a truly priceless moment.